-A few weeks ago I learned about a plugin called Zero Bounce created by a company called ForceSpark.
+A few weeks ago, I discovered a plugin called Zero Bounce created by a company called ForceSpark.

 I first learned about this plugin, actually, by reading a review over on the ShoutMeLoud blog, and also the EnstineMuki.com website.

-I decided to purchase the single site license which only cost me $19.
+Of course, as I value and trust the information published on both these sites, I decided to purchase the single site license which only cost me $19 at the time.

 At that price, I wasn’t really worried if it turned out to be a load of rubbish.